Brandon Lowe Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks eighth in the league.
+- The Mariners pitching staff ranks seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Mariners have the top team ERA among all MLB pitching staffs (3.71).
+- The Mariners have a 3.74 team ERA that ranks first among all league pitching staffs.

-- Mariners pitchers combine to surrender 154 home runs (1.1 per game), the sixth-fewest in baseball.
+- The Mariners surrender the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- In his last time out on Sunday against the New York Mets, the righty tossed three innings, giving up three earned runs while surrendering six hits.
+- In his most recent outing on Monday against the Cincinnati Reds, the right-hander went five innings, giving up five earned runs while surrendering four hits.

+- In 14 games this season, the 23-year-old has amassed an ERA of 4.50, with 8.7 strikeouts per nine innings.
+Opponents are batting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.